kelu124/echomods/include/ppt_CLA.md

 A __CLA__ enables a contributor to grant "inbound" rights to the project.

+## CLA and Licenses ?

+A CLA is _inbound_, when a License is _outbound_.

+_Ideally, the inbound=outbound: the contributor give the same rights to the project that the project gives to the user._ By default, if the contract does not define who will own the property, it is more likely than not that the person who wrote it will own it.

 ## Why a CLA?

-A CLA is a legal document in which you state you are entitled to contribute the code/documentation/translation to the project you’re contributing to and are willing to have it used in distributions and derivative works.
+A CLA is a legal document in which you state _you are entitled to contribute the code/documentation/translation to the project_ you’re contributing to and  that _you are willing to have it used in distributions and derivative works_.
 This means that should there be any kind of legal issue in the future as to the origins and ownership of any particular piece of code, then that project has the necessary forms on file from the contributor(s) saying they were permitted to make this contribution.

 ## CLA is a safety (bis)

-The CLA also ensures that once you have provided a contribution, you cannot try to withdraw permission for its use at a later date.
+Moreover, the CLA also ensures that once you have provided a contribution, you cannot try to withdraw permission for its use at a later date.
 People and companies can therefore use that software, confident that they will not be asked to stop using pieces of the code at a later date.

-## CLA and Licenses ?

-A CLA is _inbound_, when a License is _outbound_.

-_Ideally, the inbound=outbound: the contributor give the same rights to the project that the project gives to the user._ By default, if the contract does not define who will own the property, it is more likely than not that the person who wrote it will own it.

 ## PI